nitesh45176/GenAI/README.md

-Generative Ai Course by Krish Naik
+GenerativeAi Course by Krish Naik